laravel/docs/testing.md

                  ]);
         }
     }

 <a name="verify-structural-json-match"></a>
 #### Verify Structural JSON Match

-It is also possible to verify that the response adheres to a specific structure.
+It is also possible to verify that a JSON response adheres to a specific structure.
 For this, you should use the `seeJsonStructure` method and pass it a list of (nested) keys:

     <?php